netcrop/lwrap/README.md

 * Coding style

-  The most flexible way is keep your own coding style
+  The most flexible way is keep your preferred coding style
-and use this command for all of your source code
+and use the following command for all of your source code
-before commit:
+before commit and change back to your preferred style
+after your checkout:
 `> indent --linux-style --indent-level2 --no-tabs`
 ```
 Or use this bash function: